 To better understand the requirements and benefits of this field, I looked through three different ads for construction managers that I found on ZipRecruiter.
 All three of these job ads can be seen fully in the appendices of this report.
 The first job ad I saw was for the Mary Greeley Medical Center as a construction coordinator.
 The responsibilities of this job are to oversee all construction for Mary Greeley and to negotiate agreements with all architects, consultants, and contractors on Mary Greeley’s behalf.
 This job is hourly, but the ad does not specify the hourly rate for the position.
 This job also requires a bachelor's degree in construction or a related field and requires at least eight years of experience in coordinating construction.
-The second ad is a facilities, construction manager for Iowa State University.
+The second ad is a facilities construction manager for Iowa State University.
 This job, like the job for Marry Greeley Medical Center, is to oversee all construction projects on behalf of Iowa State University.
 The exact pay grade for the job does not seem to be specifically listed.
 The minimum qualifications for the job or a bachelor's degree in five years of related work experience.
 Unlike the ad for Mary Greeley, this ad has a section on why you should choose to work at Iowa State University.
 The last advertisement is for a construction senior project manager/estimator for Dean Snyder Construction Co.
 This job differs from the other two jobs, in that the manager is not to work on behalf of the owner, but it’s to work with the owner, as well as the superintendents.
 This company requires a bachelor's degree in construction or any related field, and 12+ years of experience in the field, which is the longest requirement out of the three adds.
-The advertisement once again does not offer any specific pay amount, but rather says that his weekly pay.
-The advertisement also has a section on what they offer, which includes.
-Things like information on their medical and dental plans, and information about paid holidays.
+The advertisement once again does not offer any specific pay amount, but rather says that itis weekly pay.
+The advertisement also has a section on what they offer, which includes things like information on their medical and dental plans, and information about paid holidays.
 By looking over these three ads, I’ve taken away that having some form of degree in construction is worth considering but more importantly, making sure I have adequate years of experience is a necessity for the career path.

 Conclusion: